Edit Blog Post

 .
 Outside Centre Pompidou there is a fountain, the Stravinsky Fountain, where there are many of sculptures with weird shapes and colours.
 They were fun to look at even for a five year old little girl.

 Near Les Halles

 we found a few other sculptures that looked fun.
 To a five year old child statues and sculptures are things to play with, not art.
-And these sculptures sure were cool to play with for
+And these sculptures sure were cool to play with for a while.

 Ake, Jonna and the Eiffel Tower